 Some teachers may write a recommendation based on what they know about you and based on the résumé you have given them (see below).
 However, there are some letters that must contain a specific focus.
 Again, Juilliard suggests that a letter of recommendation discuss whether you possess the characters for success such as “1.
 Perseverance; 2.
 Dedication; 3.
 Collegiality; and 4.
 Leadership,” as well as your talents and accomplishments.
 Regardless of the focus you want to request, always adhere to the instructions a college or scholarship committee may give regarding the letters of recommendation it requires for consideration.

 5. Should I provide my recommendation writer a résumé?

-Colleges are no longer “just looking to pick up students,” according to Jed Liston, Assistant Vice President of Enrollment Services at the University of Montana-Missoula.
+Colleges are no longer “just looking to pick up students,” says Jed Liston, Assistant Vice President of Enrollment Services at the University of Montana-Missoula in a U.S. News & World Report article.
 Instead, many schools are searching for citizens who will be good fits for their college community.
 The people you choose to provide evidence on your behalf to answer this question and the quality of each letter of recommendation has an impact!
 If you truly want the impact to be positive and in your favor, you need to take the time to have the people in your life who know you best and who want to see you succeed write an amazing letter that can “accentuate your positives and show how you will contribute to the greater good.”